graph-guard/gqt/README.md

       }
     }
     pictures(
+      # Allow a string with a maximum byte length of 64.
+      prefix: len <= 64,
+      # Allow an array with a maximum of 8 items,
+      # where each item string is not longer than 64 bytes.
+      tags: len < 8 && [...len < 64],
       # Allow only a subset of possible enum values in the category argument.
       category: PUBLIC || FRIENDSONLY,
       # Allow a rating value between 10 and 20